Svalbaz/Neverwinter/sessions/session-02.md

 > The cave is not just a den — it is a nest.
 >
 > Goblins, kobolds, bugbears… different claws, same rot.
-Someone higher pulls the strings, and the name they whisper is the Green Lord.
+Someone higher, probably a woman pulling the strings, and the name they whisper is the Green Lord.
+They mean Lady.
-> Titles mean little — power always smells the same.
+> Titles mean little — power always smells the same and this smells like a woman.
 >
 > The Boy fights like a storm given flesh.
 Fire in his eyes, iron in his hands.
-Useful in battle — dangerous in silence.
+Useful in battle — dangerous when allowed to speak.
+He let that Kobold run away leaving us blind to the dangers that lie ahead.
 > Baras still believes words can stop blades.
 Sometimes they can.
 Today they could not.
 >
 > The beast Klarg howled like a broken god when his hound fell.
 > Grief and rage in one sound — I almost respected it.
 >
 > There is something else in these tunnels.
 > Something that moves unseen.
 Watches.
 Waits.
+I felt it.
 >
 > And now Sildar lives — but questions remain buried in the dark.
 >